Large-scale dispersive estimates for acoustic operators: homogenization meets localization: Introduction and main results

 \item {\it Quasiperiodic and random settings:}\\ The results of items~(ii) and~(iii) in the quasiperiodic and random settings are new and provide lower bounds on the spatial spreading of the mass density of potential eigenstates in the lower spectrum.
 This is new even in the~1D random setting of~\cite{Sims-Stolz}, where only the qualitative result $\ell_\theta(\psi_\lambda)\uparrow\infty$ was known so far as~$\lambda\downarrow0$.
-As stated above, our result further provides a convergence rate, which reads $\ell_\theta(\psi_\lambda)\ge \lambda^{\e-2/3}$ in this 1D setting as~$\lambda\downarrow0$ for any $0<\theta<\frac12$ and $\e>0$ (see however Corollary~\ref{cor-hyp} below).
+As stated above, our result further provides a lower bound which reads {$\ell_\theta(\psi_\lambda)\ge \lambda^{\e-3/4}$} in the 1D random setting as~$\lambda\downarrow0$ for any $0<\theta<\frac12$ and $\e>0$ (see also Corollary~\ref{cor-hyp} for an improved estimate in the specific setting of~\cite{Sims-Stolz}).

 Yet, we do not expect these convergence rates to be sharp.
 Indeed, in the quasiperiodic setting, we do not expect eigenvalues to exist at all in the lower spectrum: the strong spatial spreading stated in item~(ii) should be seen as a partial indication in that direction --- while the continuity of the lower spectrum remains an open problem.
-Note that in the quasiperiodic setting the story is still incomplete even for Schr\"odinger operators beyond the 1D case of~\cite{Eliasson-92}: the existence of continuous spectrum has been established in~\cite{Karpeshina-Shterenberg-14} in dimension~$d=2$ only for very specific quasiperiodic potentials, without even ruling out the existence of localized eigenstates.
+Note that in the quasiperiodic setting the story is still incomplete even for Schr\"odinger operators beyond the 1D case of~\cite{Eliasson-92}: the existence of continuous spectrum has been established in~\cite{Karpeshina-Shterenberg-14} in dimension~$d=2$ only for very specific quasiperiodic potentials, without even ruling out the existence of localized eigenstates. {In \cite{DGS-21}, Shirley and the authors construct formal series for extended states, which somehow correspond to the corrector expansions that we consider in the sequel, but these are not absolutely convergent; the exact same difficulty arises for the long-time homogenization of acoustic waves in~\cite{DGR}.}

 As already mentioned, the problem is richer and even more poorly understood in the random setting, to the point that no definite conjecture {has been} formulated for the type of the lower spectrum of the operator~$H_a$ beyond the 1D case of~\cite{Sims-Stolz}.
 Item~(iii) {does provide} some new, nontrivial information, although {it is not expected to be} optimal.